ericrogler/Green-Book/Z004_Management_General_Teaching.md

 Students range from a variety of backgrounds across multiple demographics.
 What may work for one student may not work for another, and how a student behaves in class varies from student to student.
 Some students may also respect the authority of a teacher and be respectful to other students.
 Some students will actively undermine the education of their peers, interrupt you when an opportunity arises, or even resort to physical contact.

 This is a reality of the environment many teachers and instructors deal with on a daily, if not hourly, basis in a classroom setting.
 You have to manage people.

+Most management "training" is going to happen on the job.
+As much as you'd like to be the manager that says "just get your work done and I'm good" that's rarely, if ever, going to be the case in practice and you'll still have accountability and autonomy issues.

 **You still need to plan for the worst-case scenarios.**